feathersjs/feathers/packages/authentication/README.md

 ### Default Options

 The following default options will be mixed in with your global `auth` object from your config file.
-It will set the mixed options back on to the app so that they are available at any time by calling `app.get('auth')`.
+It will set the mixed options back on to the app so that they are available at any time by calling `app.get('authentication')`.
 They can all be overridden and are depended upon by some of the authentication plugins.

 ```js
 {